-REPORT TO: CITY DEVELOPMENT COMMITTEE - 27 APRIL 2009 REPORT ON: CYCLING, WALKING AND SAFER STREETS (CWSS) PROJECTS COMMENCING 2009-2010 REPORT BY: DIRECTOR OF PLANNING & TRANSPORTATION REPORT NO: 161-2009 1 PURPOSE OF REPORT 1.1 The purpose of this report is to seek Committee approval for a programme of works for the year 2009-2010 funded from additional grant capital ring fenced by the Scottish Government for Cycling, Walking and Safer Streets (CWSS) projects.
-2 RECOMMENDATION 2.1 It is recommended that the Committee approve the proposed programme of works for the year 2009-2010.
-3 FINANCIAL IMPLICATIONS 3.1 The Scottish Government has made available to Dundee City Council an additional capital grant of £249,000 for the year 2009-2010 for CWSS projects.
+REPORT TO: CITY DEVELOPMENT COMMITTEE - 10 MAY 2010 REPORT ON: CYCLING, WALKING AND SAFER STREETS (CWSS) PROJECTS COMMENCING 2010-2011 REPORT BY: DIRECTOR OF CITY DEVELOPMENT REPORT NO: 178-2010 1 PURPOSE OF REPORT 1.1 The purpose of this report is to seek Committee approval for a programme of works for the year 2010-2011 funded from additional grant capital ring fenced by the Scottish Government for Cycling, Walking and Safer Streets (CWSS) projects.
+2 RECOMMENDATION 2.1 It is recommended that the Committee approve the proposed programme of works for the year 2010-2011.
+3 FINANCIAL IMPLICATIONS 3.1 The Scottish Government has made available to Dundee City Council an additional capital grant of £249,000 for the year 2010-2011 for CWSS projects.
 The programme of works recommended in this report will fully utilise this finance.
-4 BACKGROUND 4.1 Introduction During April and May 2001, the Scottish Executive announced an additional £14.85 million over a 3 year period for local authorities across Scotland for Cycling, Walking and Safer Streets (CWSS) initiatives.
-Subsequently, this funding across Scotland has been extended and Section 70 grants have been offered for each financial year up to 2010/2011 4.2 Objectives and Criteria - a The Scottish Government expect the CWSS fund to be used to give greater prominence to cycling, walking and safer streets projects to help local authorities achieve the aims and objectives that have been set out in their Local Transport Strategies. - Based on relevant components in Dundee's Local Transport Strategy, Committee Report 149-2002 describes an overall common objective for CWSS schemes as being: - "To physically improve access to walking and cycling facilities and reduce danger (actual or perceived) to pedestrians and cyclists." - c To follow the common objective given above (in Report 149-2002) Committee adopted the following criteria devised for CWSS as policy: A CWSS scheme must either:
+4 BACKGROUND 4.1 Introduction During April and May 2001, the Scottish Executive announced an additional \pm 14.85 million over a 3 year period for local authorities across Scotland for Cycling, Walking and Safer Streets (CWSS) initiatives.
+Subsequently, this funding across Scotland has been extended and Section 70 grants have been offered for each financial year up to 2010/2011 4.2 Objectives and Criteria - a The Scottish Government expect the CWSS fund to be used to give greater prominence to cycling, walking and safer streets projects to help local authorities achieve the aims and objectives that have been set out in their Local Transport Strategies. - b Based on relevant components in Dundee's Local Transport Strategy, Committee Report 149-2002 describes an overall common objective for CWSS schemes as being: "To physically improve access to walking and cycling facilities and reduce danger (actual or perceived) to pedestrians and cyclists." c To follow the common objective given above (in Report 149-2002) Committee adopted the following criteria devised for CWSS as policy: A CWSS scheme must either:

 - 1 physically improve access of walking and cycling facilities; and/or - 2 reduce danger (actual or perceived) to pedestrians and cyclists.
 4.3 Schemes Utilising these criteria, the following types of schemes have been identified: a Lowered Kerbs/Footway Improvements Dundee has a good network of footways and footpaths, but they are not always accessible to vulnerable pedestrians ie the elderly and children.
 Lowered kerbs and improved footways at suitable points can significantly improve walking opportunities for this sector of Dundee's community.
 This project will improve accessibility and reduce danger to the most vulnerable in our society.
+A prioritised list has been prepared on lowered kerbs at numerous locations through out the city.
+This list far exceeds the funding available and therefore has been prioritised to target focal points with areas of high footfall egs local services.
 Finance Allocated: £100,000.

 b Pedestrian Access and Safety Measures

 Improvements to existing pedestrian crossing facilities and new infrastructure proposals to improve accessibility and safety for pedestrians.
 Improvements to existing pedestrian crossings began in 2006-2007.
+This includes the provision tactile paving and the standardisation of pedestrian crossing facilities throughout the city.
+This includes changing the remaining 'pelican' crossing to 'puffin' type which is particularly welcomed by the visually impaired.
+This finance will also support the provision of new pedestrian facilities throughout the city where a need has been clearly demonstrated.
 This project will improve accessibility and reduce danger to pedestrians.

 Finance allocated: £99,000.